-Shipmaster means the person on board of the ship being responsible for the operation of the ship and having the authority to take all decisions pertaining to navigation and ship management. (synonyms: captain, skipper).
+Shipmaster means the person on board of the vessel being responsible for the operation of the vessel and having the authority to take all decisions pertaining to navigation and vessel management (synonyms: captain, skipper).

-Transport notification means the announcement of an intended voyage of a ship to a competent authority.
+Transport notification means the announcement of an intended voyage of a vessel to a competent authority.

-UN/EDIFACT means the UN rules for Electronic Data Interchange for Administration, Commerce and Transport.
+UN/EDIFACT means the United Nations rules for Electronic Data Interchange for Administration, Commerce and Transport.
 They comprise a set of standards, directories and guidelines for the electronic interchange of structured data, and in particular that related to trade in goods or services between independent computerised information systems.

-Recommended within the framework of the UN, the rules are approved and published by the UNECE in the UN Trade Data Interchange Directory (UNTDID) and are maintained under agreed procedures.
+Recommended within the framework of the United Nations, the rules are approved and published by the UNECE in the United Nations Trade Data Interchange Directory (UNTDID) and are maintained under agreed procedures.